Enhancing Long-term RAG Chatbots with Psychological Models of Memory Importance and Forgetting: Introduction

 In human conversations, what we remember remains a mystery.
 Similarly, in the realm of chatbots, particularly Retrieval-Augmented Generation (RAG) chatbots, the challenge lies not only in retaining long-term memory but also in deciding what to forget.

-RAG, a method that retrieves related memories from past conversations and uses them to generate a response, has been shown to be effective \citep{xu2022beyond}.
-Compared to inputting the entire conversation history into a Large Language Model (LLM), retrieving relevant information is not only efficient and effective \citep{yu2024defense} but also enhances the chatbot's ability to remember and actively utilize the user's past information, improving the level of engagement and contributing to long-term friendships between the chatbot and the user~\citep{Campos2018conversationalmemory}.
+RAG retrieves related memories from past conversations and uses them to generate a response, and it has been shown to be effective~\citep{xu2022beyond}.
+Compared to inputting the entire conversation history into a Large Language Model (LLM), retrieving relevant information is not only efficient and effective~\citep{yu2024defense} but also enhances the chatbot's ability to remember and actively utilize the user's past information, improving the level of engagement and contributing to long-term rapport between the chatbot and the user~\citep{Campos2018conversationalmemory}.

-However, as highlighted in previous studies \citep{choi2023effortless}, a challenge arises: as conversations progress, memory constantly increases.
+As highlighted in previous studies~\citep{choi2023effortless}, however, a challenge arises: as conversations progress, memory constantly increases.
 This not only demands significant storage space but also involves retaining a lot of unnecessary information, which could lead to degrading retrieval performance.
 A simple example would be that humans do not remember every single meal they have had in their entire lives; instead remember only their favorites or particularly memorable ones.

-This necessitates selective memory in chatbots, much like the human cognitive process, where only the essential elements of a conversation are remembered.
-Studies have shown that humans typically recall only about 10\% of a conversation \citep{stafford1984conversational}, making it crucial to determine which 10\% of memories are worth retaining.
+This necessitates selective memory in chatbots, much like the human cognitive process, where only the important elements of a conversation are remembered.
+Studies have shown that humans typically recall only about 10\% of a conversation~\citep{stafford1984conversational}, making it crucial to develop methods that approximate which 10\% of memories are likely to be most useful to retain.
 This challenge raises the key question: how can chatbots efficiently identify and prioritize these valuable memories, while discarding irrelevant information?